connorkasarda/dragonbreath/readme.txt

 Due to the heightened impact of AI during my time, I will investigate the use of this technology in simulators and game engines.
 Keep in mind, at this time I cannot predict if all or even any algorithms universally found in game engine or simulator architecture will be replaced by AI/ML technology.
-I simply want to embrace the nature of my inner mad scientist and explore the universe for what it is and test the limits of this type of software.
-Is this endeavor a waste of time?
-I honestly have no clue.
-Will viewers criticize me?
-Probably, and I won't mind it either;  I'm not the only one with brains afterall.
+I simply want to test the limits of this type of software.

 Finally, I am producing this repository for the sake of educational purposes, for myself and for others who share in the same feeling of curiosity and/or